sartimo/M146/README.md

 2. Then start lanws
 3. Then start dmzsrv, boot the nginx server

+> :warning: You will need another windows vm with LAN access and the SSL certificate installed to trusted root.

 > After this: go to services/web proxy/acl.
 Then download acls and select the category social_media for testing purposes.
 Then click download & apply.
 > It is important to do this using hotspot.
+> Test LAN and DMZ access to sites like Twitter.com

 - Webpanel for Firewall is located at: https://127.0.0.1:10443 at the host machine.
 Login is: root & opnsense
 - Login for other machines are: vagrant & vagrant